alexkernphysiker/WASA-analysis/README.md

 RunPluto - here is a cmake project for the application that runs pluto for simulating reactions analysed here.

-DataAnalyse - make project of application that runs data preselection and Monte Carlo data analysis for reactions analysed here.
+Preselection - make project of application that runs data preselection and Monte Carlo data analysis for reactions analysed here.

-DataAnalyse-scripts - bash scripts for running preselection.
+wasa-scripts - bash scripts for running preselection.

-PostAnalysis - cmake project for applications that run analysis of data after preselection.
+Analysis - cmake project for applications that run analysis of data after preselection.